 To excel in any industry you can name, sales training is essential–even in lending.
 No one knows more about sales than Kathy Gonzales.
 Here are some top sales tips from the best in the business.

 Gonzales has been at the executive level for over 15 years.
 She has worked for large national banks and mortgage companies, regional and community banks, credit unions, and has balanced her focus between both consumer and business banking.
 She is particularly proud that, as part of a team of six, she helped grow Plaza Bank from $450MM to $1.3B.
-Here at Lendistry, Kathy is the leader of our sales team, where she builds relationships with new and existing clients who want to start, grow, or acquire small businesses.

 At a lending firm, the role of a salesperson is a balancing act.
 While the mission of the lending firm is to fund small businesses so they can grow and nurture their communities, risk has to be considered in the price of a loan so the firm can continue to do what it does best well into the future.
 Gonzales adds that providing businesses with funding, even in smaller amounts, helps them improve their financial record and receive traditional funding later.